We are always looking for new team members!

 Foster Care Providers: Our foster providers have one of the most rewarding tasks in the world.
 They provide care and housing to dogs in need of time outside the shelter.
 In the process, they get to see the dogs blossom and become their best canine selves in preparation for their forever homes.

 Other Ways to Help: There are many short-term projects and special events for which volunteers are needed.
 We also have jobs such as creating flyers, lending a hand with online tasks, or…you name it!
 Bring us your ideas, energy, and enthusiasm–we’re always happy to hear from you about a project you’d like to jumpstart.

-Sound like fun to be a part of PB SOC?
+Sound like fun to be a part of SSPA?
 It totally is!
 And it’s some of the most rewarding fun you can have since you’ll be bettering the lives of the dogs in our program.

 For in-shelter volunteer work, a series of three training sessions will get you familiar with the shelter and its policies and procedures, as well as basic dog handling.
 After completion of training, volunteers are able to walk dogs on a flexible schedule, 7 days a week.
 For other types of volunteer work, there are a variety of ways to get started, so please contact us with your questions and ideas.

 Contact us today at email@example.com if you’re interested in volunteering or have questions.

 Some college students recently visited with us to learn about SSPA and create a video about volunteering with us.
 Check out their video: